gabstv/ztl/readme.md

 ## Project Status
 The project is in early development and has not seen much dogfooding.
 Looking for feature requests and bug reports.

-Better error reporting is high on the list of things to add.

 ## Template Overview
 Output tags, `<%= %>`, support space trimming via `<%-=` and `-%>`.